mugstrasbourg/WindowsAppStudio.Convert.Xamarin/README.md

 Convert Windows App Studio app to Xamarin app (Android, iOS, UWP)

 *Important*
-This is the first version: the base works (the Xamarin projects), but some features aren't yet supported.
+This is the first version: the base works (the Xamarin projects are generated), but some features aren't yet supported.

 The Nuget package is here:
 ```